colaberry/enterprise-data-readiness-ai-agents/chapter-02/chapter_2_complete.md

 **This chapter shows you what to maintain.** The five operational targets that ensure your architecture continuously delivers on those promises.
 The GOALS framework provides operational discipline for Software 3.0 agent infrastructure.

-Sarah Cedao's Echo Health Systems built the seven-layer architecture in 90 days and celebrated.
+Sarah Cedao's Echo Health Systems invested $1.23M over 90 days to build the seven-layer architecture.
+The deployment was a triumph—six agents operational, 477% ROI achieved, 10-week payback period realized.

+The infrastructure worked beautifully.
+Initially.

 But within three months, performance was degrading.